Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 ### Overview

+FTX just showed that self custody is now crucial for the sake of the web3 ecosystem.
+There is now a crucial need for a convenient but higly secure wallet system that can resist cybersecurity threats.

-We think that there is an opportunity to turn any mobile devices/smartphones into a cold wallet where private keys needed to sign transactions are hardware protected:
+We think that there is now an opportunity to turn any mobile devices/smartphones into a cold wallet where private keys needed to sign transactions are hardware protected:

 For the private key associated to mobiles to sign transaction request and transaction confirmations i.e. (a private key that is a proxy to actual crypto privates keys managed by the nodes)
 - within Secure Element and TEE on mobile